mhdr/sc-widgets/raw/sc-notches/ScNotches.md

-# ScNotchs
+# ScNotches
-Create a feature that draw a series of notchs following the base path.
+Create a feature that draw a series of notches following the base path.

 You can define the line characteristic by setting the inner painter.
 Many other characteristics can be change before drawing the single notch linking the dedicated listener.